RobecoSAM SDG High Yield Bonds DH EUR

 About this fund

-RobecoSAM SDG High Yield Bonds is an actively managed fond that invests in global corporate bonds.
+RobecoSAM SDG High Yield Bonds is an actively managed fund that invests in global corporate bonds.
 The selection of these bonds is based on fundamental analysis.The fund's objective is to provide long term capital growth.
 The funds invests in high yield corporate bonds with a sub-investment grade rating, with a structural bias to the higher rated part in high yield.
 The portfolio is built on the basis of the eligible investment universe and the relevant SDGs using an internally developed framework about which more information can be obtained via the website www.robeco.com/si.

 Total size of fund